-- verbal reprimand - withdrawal of privileges (a privilege, as defined by the Greenville County School Board, is a student's opportunity to participate in any function of the school beyond attending class, riding buses and participating in the school District's food service program) - Demerits - Detention - In-school/out of school suspension - Other sanctions approved by the Board or administration
+- verbal reprimand - withdrawal of privileges (a privilege, as defined by the Greenville County School Board, is a

+- Detention

+- In school/out of school suspension

+- Other sanctions approved by the Board or administration

 Disruptive conduct - Level II

 Disruptive conduct is defined as those activities engaged in by student(s) which are directed against persons or property and the consequences of which tend to endanger the health or safety of themselves or others in the school.
 Some instances of disruptive conduct may overlap certain criminal offenses, justifying both administrative sanctions and court proceedings.